Connecticut Information Sharing System (CISS)

 The total projected capital and operational cost of the CISS project is $37,810,000 through fiscal year 2015, and the expected value added to the state for the same time period is $59,000,000.
 Cost savings are expected to increase annually as more data exchanges are added to the system further reducing the time required of the CJIS community to share critical information.
 Annual cost savings will far exceed operational costs after 2015.

 • Leadership • Collaboration • Innovation • Success • Service • Support • Preservation • Added Value

-If CISS Was a House Wave 0, the Blueprints and Design, consists of requirements, plans, and scheduling
+If CISS Was a House Release 0, the Blueprints and Design, consists of requirements, plans, and scheduling

 SQL Server Virtualization or the server system would be the Frame of the house.

 Release 0, v.
 1.5 would be the Basement or Foundation.
 It is the technology for the CISS application, including the hardware and operating system software needed to support it.

 The Search feature is the First floor.
 In a house, it is where everyone gathers.
 In CISS, it is where searches begin.

 The Workflow Information Exchanges (IEs) are the Second floor.
 In a house, it is where people work, play, and sleep.
 In CISS, it is where information circulates.